D-rajasekar/node-js/notes.md

 # SetTimeout
     - function and time
     - it is a high order function
-    - call back is happen when event complete and actiomn will be taken
+    - call back is happen when event complete and actiom will be taken
      - how do we stop setInterval
 ```js
 setTimeout(function(){